Brit Chalutzim Dati'im

 Translation: The Alliance of Religious Pioneers

-by Verity Steele
+Dr Verity Steele

-DipRAM, LRAM, LTCL, BSc Econ (Hons), MA(Mtpp), MRes
+Verity Steele, DipRAM, LRAM, LTCL, BSc Econ (Hons),

-The driveway leading up to the Bachad Farm Institute, Thaxted, c.1947
+The driveway leading up to the

 Religious Jews began to embrace similar pioneering goals from the early 1920s onwards - but with a difference: they did not want to compromise on observing the customs of their Jewish faith.
 Amongst other things, this meant keeping the Sabbath and Jewish Festivals as holy days (not working) and only eating kosher food.
-The early attempts at establishing a religious hachsharah in Germany were not entirely successful - partly because there were as yet not sufficient numbers of religious chalutzim to make the experiment viable.
+The early attempts at establishing a religious hachsharah in Germany were not entirely successful - partly because there were as yet not sufficient numbers of religious chalutzim (pioneers) to make the experiment viable.

-The main idea behind the establishment of Bachad - as its name suggests - was to unite Orthodox Jewish pioneers from various different groups: Tzeire Mizrachi, Brit Hanoar, Ezra and even Agudas Israel.
-By the time of its official launch, a number of its first members were on hachsharah at Rodges, near Fulda.
 Bachad's Modern Orthodox approach was open-minded, outward-looking and ambitious in terms of striving to apply Torah principles to the whole of life.
-Members aspired to a high level of education - not only in the field of agriculture and the study of Judaism, but in the study of literature, history, knowledge of Eretz Israel and the Hebrew language.
+Members aspired to a high level of education - not only in the field of agriculture and the study of Judaism, but also by studying literature, history, knowledge of Eretz Israel and the Hebrew language.
 All this was put into practice within a socialist framework: the hachsharot were designed to be run like kibbutzim, along the lines of those already in operation in Palestine, but were customised to accommodate the particular needs of religious Jews.

 Chaverim at Kibbutz Rodges, c.
 1929